zyqin19/zyqin19.github.io/_pages/about.md

 ## Recent News:

-2024/09/19: My doctoral thesis won the ACM Jinan Excellent Doctoral Thesis Award.
+2024/09/19: My doctoral thesis won the Excellent Degree Thesis Award, ACM Jinan.

 2024/07/16: One paper co-directed by me has been accepted by ACM MM'25.
 Congratulations to [Chen Lu](https://time.sdu.edu.cn/info/1069/2056.htm).